CelestialBoon/celestialboon.github.io/docs/philosophy/2018-07-23-beliefs-are-partial.md

 There's simply no way to know for sure; we just reach a point where we're confident enough about our answer that we just go "eh, fuck it" and call it a day.

 This is how it goes for pretty much everything; we are subjected to events that influence our beliefs (our estimates about the world) and we update those beliefs accordingly.
-The rationally-sanctioned method to update beliefs is called Bayesian updating, where we just update our (probabilistic) odds by [multiplying it by the (again, projected) Bayes factor](https://www.youtube.com/watch?v=lG4VkPoG3ko) of a certain event-result.
+The rationally-sanctioned method to update beliefs is called *Bayesian updating*, where we just update our (probabilistic) odds by [multiplying it by the (again, projected) Bayes factor](https://www.youtube.com/watch?v=lG4VkPoG3ko) of a certain event-result.

 In such a context, there is nowhere space for true, unshakeable certainty.
 For that which has reached absolute certainty is effectively dead; no multiplication can ever displace 0:1 odds.
 No event or perception can influence it anymore.
 It is no longer part of the flow of life, and instead exists outside of it.